Clayton-TV/claytontv/README.md

 # Run the vite server (frontend)
 npm run dev
 ```
+### Troubleshooting

+1. npm install error - Check you're in the right place - "cd" or do from VSCode
+2. python not found - check environment variables - add python to the path and restart
+3. commands need "pipenv run" prefix

 ## Contributing

 To report a bug, please [raise an issue](https://github.com/Clayton-TV/claytontv/issues/new).
 Include steps to replicate and a screenshot of the error.